freqtrade/freqtrade/docs/configuration.md

 #### Sell price side

-The configuration option `ask_strategy.price_side` defines the side of the spread the bot looks for when selling.
+The configuration setting `ask_strategy.price_side` defines the side of the spread the bot looks for when selling.

 The following displays an orderbook: